While 2021 is coming to an end, you still have time left to make tax-savings moves before we ring in the New Year.

 - Gifting appreciated assets to charity is a smart move for a few reasons.
 First, you might avoid paying capitals gains on the securities when you sell them.
 Second, if you itemize your deductions, you can get a tax deduction from your contribution.
 Third, the charity that you give the securities to will also benefit.

-- As long as you’re 70 ½ or older, you can donate money directly from your IRA.
+- If you’re 70 ½ or older, you can donate money directly from your IRA.

-- If you’re turning 72 in 2021, consider waiting until after December 31 of this year to donate from your IRA for the 2020 tax year.
-If you also donate money out of your IRA in 2021 next year, these can qualify towards your required minimum distribution for 2021.
+- If you’re turning 72 in 2022, consider waiting until after December 31 to donate from your IRA for the 2021 tax year.
+If you also donate money out of your IRA in 2022, these can qualify towards your required minimum distribution.

 Selling Losing Investments

 - If you sell an investment like a stock and take a loss, you might be able to save on some taxes.
 One caveat: don’t buy the same investment back within 30 days of selling it.
 If you do, you won’t be able to apply the loss from the sale to offset your taxes.

 - If you have a flexible spending account (FSA), make sure to spend it down.
 Otherwise, your contributions to the FSA that weren’t spent will be considered taxable income.

 - If you have a health savings account (HSA), you can contribute to it up until December 31, 2021 to reduce your taxable income for the year.